bscotch/spritely/README.md

 (If you have an
-image that has a combination of grayscale and non-grayscale pixels, you may get unexpected results.)
+image that has a combination of grayscale and non-grayscale pixels, or are otherwise mapping from a non-grayscale image, you may get unexpected results.)

 Provide gradient maps with a YAML file describing each mapping and its